Ren0k/Project-Atmospheric-Drag/README.md

 - Deflection Lift Coefficient (Main Area Value)
 - Global Lift Drag Multiplier

+With this out of the way, you might realize that a little bit more is involved than filling in the drag equation.
+We will break it down section by section, calculation by calculation, starting with Drag Cubes.

+## Drag Cubes

+### What are drag cubes?
+Every part in KSP has 6 surfaces: A front surface (YP), a back surface (YN), and 4 side surfaces (XP/XN/ZP/ZN).
+A drag cube is a 3 Dimensional Cube that sits on top of every of those surfaces, with 3 values:
+- Area
+- Drag Coefficient
+- Depth
+Depth is not used for our purposes.
+This leaves 12 values for every part that is involved in drag.

+### How is drag applied to drag cubes?

 Due to the complexity of this system, and to get the best intuitive feeling about the inner workings, I decided to explain this by using actual situations whilst in KSP.
+Lets